catli/xBKT/README.md

 Next, create an input object `Data`, containing the following attributes:
 * `data`: a matrix containing sequential checkpoints for all students, with their responses.
 Each row represents a different subpart, and each column a checkpoint for a student.
 There are three potential values: {0 = no response or no question asked, 1 = wrong response, 2 = correct response}.
 If at a checkpoint, a resource was given but no question asked, the column would have all `0` values.
-For example to set up data with 5 subparts and two students with two and three checkpoints respectively, the matrix would as follows:
+For example, to set up data with 5 subparts and two students with two and three checkpoints respectively, the matrix would as follows:

         | 0  0  0  0  2 |
         | 0  1  0  0  0 |